-- The geographic location of sultanate of Oman.
+- The geographic location of the Sultanate of Oman.

-- Connecting Hub for the Far East, Africa and Indian Sub-continent.
+- Connecting Hub for the Far East, Africa and the Indian Sub-continent.

-- Connecting hub for three seas, the Arabian Gulf, the sea of Oman and Arabian Sea.
+- Connecting hub for three seas, the Arabian Gulf, the sea of Oman and the Arabian Sea.

 - Free capacity at the Airports.